 The primary intersection comprising Churchman Bypass and South Arlington Avenue has seen traffic grow significantly in recent years.
 A local service route called Big Four Road connected to Arlington Avenue just north of the main signaled crossing, further raising safety and access concerns.
 GAI’s task was to simplify the complicated traffic conditions created by two intersections in close proximity and offer a safer, more efficient option for both vehicles and pedestrians.

-“When an additional road comes into a four-way intersection, it becomes difficult for a standard signal to handle the situation very well,” said Vorisek.
-“The idea was that we could improve safety by removing the signal at the main crossing roads and installing a roundabout.
-By doing so, we could incorporate the additional service road into the roundabout while greatly simplifying the maneuvers drivers needed to execute.”
+When an additional road comes into a four-way intersection, it becomes difficult for a standard signal to handle traffic efficiently and safely.
+The idea behind the Beech Grove roundabout was to improve conditions by removing the signal at the main crossing roads and installing a roundabout that could incorporate the additional service road while greatly simplifying the maneuvers drivers needed to execute

 The result is a “5-legged roundabout” in which all entry points have equal access, drivers only need to look to their left to enter traffic, and traffic flow is maintained more safely throughout.

 Right-of-way constraints were a key consideration in the roundabout’s design and construction.
-“Roundabouts typically take up a significant piece of real estate, and in this project, we had to work hard to carefully fine-tune the geometry of the roundabout to make it fit into the space the client had without encroaching on surrounding properties,” said Vorisek.
-In addition to configuring the roundabout to fit into the space available, attention to grading around the project area helped ‘harmonize’ the roundabout with all the surrounding properties.
+Roundabouts typically take up a significant piece of real estate, and the geometry of the Beech Grove roundabout required fine-tuning in order to fit into the space available without encroaching on surrounding properties.
+In addition to configuring the roundabout itself, attention to grading around the project area helped harmonize the roundabout with all the surrounding properties.

-“Utilities presented another challenge,” said Vorisek.
-“The intersection is in a fully developed area with a multitude of utilities—our team coordinated efforts with the local utilities to see that services were relocated to meet their requirements, and that the roundabout was configured to allow access for service maintenance.”
+The utilities located within the project site presented an additional challenge, and the GAI team coordinated efforts with the local utilities to see that services were relocated to meet their requirements, and that the roundabout was configured to allow access for service maintenance.

 Opening a New Gateway to the City

 The July 26 ribbon-cutting ceremony for the new Beech Grove roundabout was conducted in accordance with COVID-19 pandemic health precautions.
-Beech Grove Mayor Dennis Buckley led the proceedings, addressing a gathering that included Vorisek, GAI’s Midwest Infrastructure Business Sector Leader Scott Hornsby and other GAI contributors, Beech Grove city staff and officials, local business leaders, and more.
+Beech Grove Mayor Dennis Buckley led the proceedings, addressing a gathering that included GAI’s Midwest Infrastructure Business Sector Leader Scott Hornsby and other GAI contributors, Beech Grove city staff and officials, local business leaders, and more.

 The mayor previewed plans for making the roundabout into a signature gateway to the city, with a large sculpture of the Beech Grove High School “Hornets” mascot in the roundabout’s center island.
 “It’s a project of donations that have come together through several different companies, and we are really looking forward to getting that done,” said Mayor Buckley.
 “We’re the home of the Hornets … and it’s a great day to be a Hornet!”